cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

   @Override
     public void beforeSubmit(MapReduceContext context) throws Exception {
-      PartitionedFileSet inputRecords = batchPartitionConsumer.getPartitionedFileSet(context, "inputRecords");
+      PartitionedFileSet inputRecords =
+        batchPartitionConsumer.getPartitionedFileSetForConsuming(context, "inputRecords");
       context.setInput("inputRecords", inputRecords);

+This will read back the previously persisted state, determine the new partitions to read based upon this state, and compute a new state to store in memory until a call to ``persist()``.
+The dataset it returns is instantiated with the set of new partitions to read as input.
-To save the state of partition processing, call the consumer's ``onFinish()`` method.
+To save the state of partition processing, call the consumer's ``persist()`` method.
 This ensures that the next time the MapReduce job runs, it processes only the newly committed partitions::

   @Override
   public void onFinish(boolean succeeded, MapReduceContext context) throws Exception {
     if (succeeded) {
-      batchPartitionConsumer.onFinish(context);
+      batchPartitionConsumer.persist(context);
     }
     super.onFinish(succeeded, context);
   }